 Beyond appointment scheduling, a customer-experience solution for lab facilities also would include queue management system and related services to help patients check in automatically upon arrival, minimize wait times, and avoid confusion about who is next in line.

 Having more customers is a “problem” every business loves to have.
 So as the medical and lab diagnostic industry continues to see an influx of new and recurring patients, the ability to effectively manage the volume of appointments will benefit not just the labs but also their patients and the doctors who await the results.
-As people become increasingly protective about how they spend their time—with waiting for service being at the bottom of virtually everyone’s to-do list—labs must identify and deploy solutions designed to decrease wait times to keep patients satisfied so they won’t start looking for another provider for their medical diagnostic needs.
+As people become increasingly protective about how they spend their time—with waiting for service is at the bottom of virtually everyone’s to-do list—labs must identify and deploy solutions designed to decrease wait times to keep patients satisfied so they won’t start looking for another provider for their medical diagnostic needs.

 As wellness programs, earlier detection of diseases and other factors continue to evolve, medical and diagnostic labs will see their patient volumes climb.
 Providers that deploy solutions to effectively serve this increased patient flow will see their businesses grow.